 Today’s post is from Mr Credit Card from www.askmrcreditcard.com.
 Though his site reviews credit cards, today, he is going to share how he organizes and files his financial statements.
-If you are looking for a credit card, please check out his thoughts on the best credit cards

 One of the most forgotten but important factors in keeping ahead of finances is organization.
 An unorganized person misses payments, loses receipts and has no idea which bills have or have not been paid.
 It may seem daunting, but this checklist may aid you in getting things in order and in the end, saving you some cash.
 In this post, I am going to show you how I organize my files.
 But first, why even organize your files?